 What makes a good logo?

-In this article, we'll cover:
+In this article, you'll find:

 Essential elements of logo design

-Designing a company logo is an essential part of building your brand.
+Designing a company visual identity is an essential part of building your brand.
 Your logo should be immediately recognisable so that consumers know straight away who they are working with.
 Over time, it’ll come to represent your business, with this in mind, it needs to be something that you are happy with.

 To design one, you don’t need to be an artist or graphic designer.
 Just try to remember these six elements and you’ll be well on your way: